A4 - Memorial between Marlborough and Hungerford (now relocated)

 Amesbury - Amesbury Abbey

 A sadistic uncle cut off Mylor's left foot and right hand to prevent the lad from becoming king.
 A silver hand and a bronze foot were made to replace the missing body parts, and they started to work as flesh and bone.
 Unfortunately, Mylor was executed soon after.
 His relics are currently housed at the abbey.
-There are also reports of phantom figures on the site.
+There are also reports of phantom figures and ghostly hounds on the site.

 Amesbury - George Hotel